-Connecting Veterans, Military, Spouses and Caregivers with the Greater Community
+Connecting Veterans, Military Families and Caregivers with their Community

 and enabling residents to do more than say "thanks for your service."

 San Diego County

 Transitioning from the military or being transferred can be challenging for veterans, military, and their families.
 Having limited networks can make integration into a new community all the more difficult and stressful.

 Together we can change that.
 All on your own time and availability.

 Community connections made